 Skills¶

-Six Claude Code skills that travel with the re-frame2 repo — for authoring code, bootstrapping a project, migrating from v1, building a new re-frame2 implementation, pair-programming with a running app, and running a retrospective on a pairing session.
+Eight Claude Code skills that travel with the re-frame2 repo — for authoring code, critiquing existing code, bootstrapping a project, migrating from v1, building a new re-frame2 implementation, touring the Xray devtools panel, pair-programming with a running app, and running a retrospective on a pairing session.

 A skill is a small package of agent-shaped instructions plus optional scripts and reference leaves.
 When you load a skill into Claude Code (or any other Anthropic-skill-compatible agent), the model picks up its system prompt and its operating contract — so the same conversation that was "help me write a re-frame2 event handler" becomes a focused interaction that knows the canonical shapes, the cardinal rules, and where the depth lives.

-re-frame2 ships six skills, colocated under skills/ in this repo.
+re-frame2 ships eight skills, colocated under skills/ in this repo.
 Each one is self-contained: its own SKILL.md, its own reference/ leaves, its own packaging metadata.

 How to load a skill¶

-The repo's SKILL-REDIRECT.md is the single deep-dive index — every skill points at it for spec-corpus depth and EP rationale.
+The repo's SKILL-REDIRECT.md is the deep-dive index for the spec-consuming skills — they point at it for spec-corpus depth and EP rationale.
+(Two skills route their deep-dives elsewhere by design: re-frame2-xray cites its own tools/xray/spec/* tree, and re-frame2-improver routes to skills/re-frame2/patterns/ + spec/.)

 | Skill | Pitch |